-Figure 18 Progression of Soil Movement Following Initial Slides, Blue Color Indicates Shear Strain Magnitude
+Figure 18 Progression of soil movement following initial slides, blue color indicates shear strain magnitude

-In Figure 19, two cross sections A-A and B-B are presented to provide more comprehensive understanding of the simulation process.
-They were selected to capture the main directions of the debris flow.
-The cross-sections are investigated in greater detail in Figure 20 and Figure 21.
+In Figure 19, the position of two cross sections A-A and B-B are presented to provide more comprehensive understanding of the simulation process.
+They were selected to illustrate the main movements and the directions of the debris flow.
+The development of the shear zones with time are shown in cross-sections A-A and B-B in Figure 20 and Figure 21.